Doctrine of Caveat Emptor

 Purchaser is saddled with extraordinary responsibility of taking care and caution and to deeply scrutinize genuineness or originality of goods or legality of title before purchasing them under the principle of caveat emptor.
 Any infirmity or deficiency in title or in goods found later is precluded to subsequently raise plea of protection, rather he has to face rigors of his own committed negligence for non-conducting a bona fide and reasonable investigation into title and defects of the goods under the principle of caveat emptor.

-Exceptions To The Rule Of Caveat Emptor:
+Exceptions to the General Rule Of Caveat Emptor:

 Section 16 provides the following exceptions: